luminatesec/management-api-sample-python/README.md

 ### What is this repository for? ###

-This implemntation of Luminate Security client is used to automate the process of creating applications.
+This implemntation of Luminate Security client is used to automate the process of creating applications (based on Luminate public API https://luminate.docs.apiary.io/#).
 Autehtication to Luminate Security Service is Oauth based.